Fact sheet for patients

 - Procedure guidance for medicines funded through the LSDP

 This guidance document outlines our process and associated timelines to consider medicines seeking funding through the LSDP.
-It helps sponsors to prepare an application to make a rare disease medicine available on the LSDP.
+It helps sponsors to prepare an application to make an ultra-rare disease medicine available on the LSDP.

 Ensuring the future sustainability of the LSDP

 This agreement between the Government and Medicines Australia (MA) facilitates cooperation between them to ensure the future sustainability of the LSDP.